jclausen/cbmongodb/README.md

 [Aggregation](https://docs.mongodb.org/manual/aggregation/) of your results allows you to filter, calculate new values and group them in a result set.

-CBMongoDB has suppoort for the aggregation methods of $group, $match, $projection (along with $sort) in its Collection object.
+CBMongoDB has suppoort for the aggregation methods of $group, $match, $projection and $sort in the Collection object's `aggregate([criteria],group,projection,sort)` method.

 Here's an example, using our people collection.
 In this case we want to return a query that returns the number of people, by Zip Code, in Grand Rapids, Michigan.
 Our aggregation query would be assembled like so: